Guide to Time Lapse Photography

 To accommodate this, you can get a separate intervalometer.
 This is a standalone device that also acts as a remote shutter release.

 The intervalometer plugs directly into your camera and controls how many shots are fired as well as the period of time in between them.
+It’ll also be helpful to help you calculate time lapse time.

 As mentioned in our step-by-step guide to shooting time-lapse, you’re going to need a sturdy tripod or clamp.
 If you don’t keep your kit stable, your video will look all kinds of wrong.